Correlation decay and Markovianity in open systems: Proof of Theorem

 uniformly in $z,\zeta$ with ${\rm Im}z$, ${\rm Im}\zeta<0$.
-Here, $\|\cdot\|_j$ is the norm \eqref{norm} and $C_{\bar X}$ is a constant depending on $\bar X$. \end{lem}
+Here, $\|\cdot\|_j$ is the norm \eqref{norm0} and $C_{\bar X}$ is a constant depending on $\bar X$. \end{lem}

 We give a proof of Lemma \ref{lemma2.1} below.
 For now we apply it to estimate the term \eqref{2.56}.
-We write the propagator $e^{-\i(s-t)L_0}$ in its resolvent representations (Fourier-Laplace transform, see also equation (1.30) in \cite{Markov1}), for $w>0$,
+We write the propagator $e^{-\i(s-t)L_0}$ in its resolvent representation (Fourier-Laplace transform, see also equation (1.30) in \cite{Markov1}), for $w>0$,

-where $\Psi = (\bar L_0+\i)^2\pi(O)\Omega_{\s\r,\beta,0}$.
+where $\Psi = (\bar L_0+\i)^2\pi(A)\Omega_{\s\r,\beta,0}$.
 Next we proceed analogously for $e^{\i s\bar L_\lambda}$ to obtain (set $\tau=t-s$)

-with $\Phi '= (\bar L_\lambda+\i)^2\Phi$.
+with $\Phi '= (\bar L_\lambda-\i)^2\Phi$.
 One shows that $\Psi$ and $\Phi'$ are well defined and $\|\Phi'\|_3, \|\Psi\|_3<\infty$ by the arguments of Section \ref{estKsect}.
 We divide the $\tau$ integral into $\tau\in[0,1]$ and $\tau\in[1,t]$, so

-where $T_1$ is given by \eqref{2.60-1} with $\int_0^t$ replaced by $\int_1^t$ and $|T_2(\lambda,t,O)|\le C|\lambda|$.
+where $T_1$ is given by \eqref{2.60-1} with $\int_0^t$ replaced by $\int_1^t$ and $|T_2(\lambda,t,A)|\le C|\lambda|$.
 To analyze $T_1$, we use (twice) that $e^{\i\tau\zeta} = \frac{1}{\i\tau}\partial_\zeta e^{\i\tau\zeta}$ and integrate by parts in $\zeta$, to arrive at

 We now use Lemma \ref{lemma2.1} to bound the term $\partial^2_\zeta\{ (\zeta+\i)^{-2} \langle\Phi', (\bar L_\lambda-z)^{-1} \bar I (\bar L_0-\zeta)^{-1}\Psi\rangle\}$, and we arrive at